 **Please note that due to necessary repairs and maintenance of our 36-inch Gueymard Research Telescope, a new 11-inch, F 15-refracting telescope — donated by Preston and Donna Engebretson of Houston — has been mounted in that dome for continued viewing.
 All three large domes are now open for the summer.

 At 5 p.m., weather permitting, telescope tickets become available at the George Observatory Gift Shop.
-For $5, stargazers can look at the night sky through George Observatory's telescopes, far away from the light pollution of the big city.
+Stargazers can look at the night sky through George Observatory's telescopes, far away from the light pollution of the big city.
 It is truly a sight you won't want to miss.

 Tickets to view the night sky from the George Observatory telescopes go on sale at 5 p.m. at the George Observatory Gift Shop on a first come, first serve basis.
 Because stargazing is weather dependent, tickets may only be purchased in-person.
 In the event that the weather's not working for us, tours and talks by our expert astronomers are still available.
-Telescope tickets are $5.
+For ticket information, please click here.